joannahenry7/Silly-Web-Games/README.md

 # Silly-Web-Games
-Some games I made in Python using what I learned from Learn Python the Hard Way.
+Some games I made in Python using what I learned from Learn Python the Hard Way.<br>
+Tests use nose.